i-namekawa/TopSideMonitor/Readme.md

 TopSideMonitor: fish behavior recording and tracking
 ====================================================

-TopSideMonitor is a python program for recording and analyzing adult zebrafish behavior developed for our study ["Rapid olfactory discrimination learning in adult zebrafish" Namekawa et al (2018) Experimental Brain Research](https://rdcu.be/4bM2).
+TopSideMonitor is a python program for recording and analyzing adult zebrafish behavior developed for our study ["Rapid olfactory discrimination learning in adult zebrafish", Namekawa et al (2018), Experimental Brain Research](https://rdcu.be/4bM2).
 TopSideMonitor uses two orthogonal webcams (Top and Side views) to track fish in 3D and extract various parameters (xyz trajectory, swimming speed, water surface sampling, distance to a point of interest etc) useful to characterize fish behaviors.

 # Installation